jht1493/ICM-2020-Code/weeks/02_animation.md

   circleX = (circleX + 2) % width;
 ```

-By increment by 2 the shape will move faster.
+By increasing the value of the increment, the speed of the shape across the canvas increases.

 ### > Try